ksctl/ksctl/website/docs/providers/azure.md

 **HA cluster**
 - addition and deletion of new workerplane node
-- SSH access to each cluster node (DB, LB, Controplane) _Public Access_, secured by private key
+- SSH access to each cluster node (DB, LB, Controplane, WorkerPlane) _Public Access_, secured by private key
-- SSH access to each workplane _Private Access_ via local network, secured by private key
 :::

 :::success DEMO